Buda Castle: Sculptural monuments

 The spectacular fountain decorates the western forecourt of the palace.
-It shows a group of hunters led by King Matthias Corvinus together with hounds, a killed deer, Galeotto Marzio with a hawk and Szép Ilonka with a doe.
+It shows a group of hunters led by King Matthias Corvinus together with hounds, a killed deer, Martius Galeotti with a hawk and Lovely Ilonka with a doe.
 This group of people stands between fallen rocks with water running down into a basin.
 The fountain was made by sculptor Alajos Stróbl.
 The dead deer was modelled upon a majestic stag killed in 1896 by poachers in the forest owned by Stróbl.
 The damaged sculpture was restored after the war.
 Nowadays it is probably the most photographed object in the palace.